Rutgers Institute for Information Policy and Law (RIIPL)

 RIIPL takes a broad approach to these issues.
 RIIPL faculty and fellows are engaged in a wide array of research and policy work concerning the regulation of information flows and their effect on societal flourishing.
 We also collaborate with others in computer science, business, media studies, economics, and other disciplines.
 Students interested in these topics get up to speed quickly and jump in with cutting-edge research.
 We offer incisive and innovative scholarship and events concerning pressing contemporary issues such as:

-Our activities include academic research and thought leadership, public events and conferences, student and faculty blogging, independent testimony and consultations to policymakers and foundations, media interviews and appearances, special projects, and curriculum development and teaching.
+Our activities include academic research and thought leadership, public events and conferences, student and faculty blogging, independent testimony and consultations to policymakers and foundations, media interviews and appearances, special projects, an Intellectual Property Law Certificate, and curriculum development and teaching.